 And the body begins to break down for these guys.

-And it's and you think of linemen and knows that you know, linebackers and the tackling and the hits.
+And it's, and you think of linemen and knows that, you know, linebackers and the tackling and the hits.

 I mean, I mean, this is all real.

-Now, the NFL's also dealt with this whole concussion issue, and I know they're doing everything they're doing everything they can, but you can't ruin the sport in the process.
+I know they're doing everything, they're doing everything they can, but you can't ruin the sport in the process.

-Um to and they have the concussion protocols now in place.
+And they have the concussion protocols now in place.

-There's only so many concussions that your your brain can take before I can tell you, let's put it this way.
+There's only so many concussions that your brain can take before I can tell you, let's put it this way.

 I mean, that's like being in a bad car accident.

-That I mean, I had my bell rung all the time.
+I remember before my days playing ice hockey that I mean, I had my bell rung all the time.

 Have you ever heard that phrase before?